Edward Wood, 1st Earl of Halifax: Viceroy of India

-Appointment

-In October 1925, Lord Birkenhead, Secretary of State for India, offered Wood the job of Viceroy of India at the suggestion of King George V. His paternal grandfather Sir Charles Wood had been Secretary of State for India in 1859–1865.
+In October 1925, Lord Birkenhead, Secretary of State for India, offered Wood the job of Viceroy of India at the suggestion of King George V. His grandfather Sir Charles Wood had been Secretary of State for India in 1859–1865.
 He almost declined, as he had two sons of school age and his aged father seemed unlikely to live until 1931 when his term was due to end.
 He accepted on the advice of his father (who lived to see him return).
 He was created Baron Irwin, of Kirby Underdale in the County of York, in December 1925.
 He left for India on 17 March 1926, and arrived in Bombay on 1 April 1926.
 Irwin was honoured with the GCSI and GCIE in 1926.

-Irwin relished the pomp of the Viceroyalty.
+Irwin relished the pomp of the viceroyalty.
 He was an able horseman, and stood 6' 5".
 He had a "Cecilian stoop and sympathetic kindly eyes" and gave an impression of a Prince of the Church (R. Bernays Naked Fakir 1931).
 Several attempts were made to assassinate him.
 He was more sympathetic to Indians than his predecessors had been, although he had no compunctions about signing death warrants when he thought them justified.
-He wanted Indians to be more united and friendly to the UK; his first major speech as Viceroy, and several more throughout his term of office, urged an end to communal violence between Hindus and Muslims.
+He wanted Indians to be more united and friendly to the UK; his first major speech as viceroy, and several more throughout his term of office, urged an end to communal violence between Hindus and Muslims.

 Simon Commission

-The 1919 Government of India Act had incorporated the Montagu–Chelmsford Reforms ("Diarchy" – shared rule between British and Indians at the local level) and had promised that after ten years there would be a commission to inquire about a new constitution and to advise on whether further reforms were needed.
+The Government of India Act 1919 had incorporated the Montagu–Chelmsford Reforms ("Diarchy" – shared rule between British and Indians at the local level) and had promised that after ten years there would be a commission to inquire about a new constitution and to advise on whether further reforms were needed.
 Irwin accepted that greater self-government was necessary, as Indian national aspirations had grown since 1919.
 Birkenhead brought forward the date of the commission, and put it under Sir John Simon.
 Irwin recommended an all-British inquiry, as he thought that the Indian factions would not agree among themselves but would fall into line behind the results of the inquiry.
 David Dutton believes that this was "the most fateful mistake of his viceroyalty, and one he came bitterly to regret".

 In November 1927, the composition of the Simon Commission was announced.
 All the leading Indian parties, including the Indian National Congress, boycotted it.
 Irwin assured Birkenhead that Simon could win over moderate Indian opinion.
 Simon arrived in Bombay on 3 February 1928.
 He achieved some limited successes, but Irwin became convinced that a new gesture would be necessary.
 Indian responses to Simon's arrival included the All-Parties Conference, a committee of which produced the Nehru Report (May 1928), advocating dominion status for India.
 However, there was also violence, including the death of Lala Lajpat Rai in November 1928 and the revenge attack of Bhagat Singh in December 1928.
 Other responses included the Muslim League leader Muhammad Ali Jinnah's 14 points (March 1929).